-Search ongoing, prayer vigil set Sunday for missing LSU student from Opelousas
+Prayer vigil held Sunday for missing LSU student from Opelousas

 They say that the area is around 85 to 90 feet deep and conditions are currently unsafe to deploy divers.

-The East Baton Rouge Sheriff's Office, Louisiana Department of Wildlife and Fisheries, LSU Police and Baton Rouge Police Departments are continuing boat searches using sonar technology.
+The East Baton Rouge Sheriff's Office, Louisiana Department of Wildlife and Fisheries, LSU Police and Baton Rouge Police Departments searched by boats using sonar technology.

 Investigators said that, based on evidence collected so far, no criminal activity or foul play is suspected.